mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 #### Exploring documentation and accessing technical help within the drama frame

+In the first phase of the project, I had promoted the use of a mailing list to ask technical and code questions of the wider group.
+This surfaced a conflict where parents were reluctant to bother other participants with such issues.

-To develop the idea that participants could communicate directly with the aliens to ask help, I created a project in the shared glitch area that could be edited and viewed by participants.
-When in the vignette 4.1.b Mark asks "We’d like to ask the Weean some more questions (to overcome coding blockages), is that the best way to do it?", he is referring to that page.
-To seed this process, I had entered a question sent by Mark and Ed into the page, and written a response on behalf of the aliens.
+To address this, as part of the drama process, I encouraged participants to communicate with the aliens to ask help.
+To do this in a way that encouraged other participants to join in, I created a project in the shared coding project area with a webpage that could be edited and viewed by participants.
+When in the vignette 4.1.b Mark asks "We’d like to ask the Weean some more questions (to overcome coding blockages), is that the best way to do it?", he is referring to this project webpage.
+To seed this process, I had entered a question sent by Mark and Ed via email into the page, and written a response on behalf of the aliens.

 Dan and Toby also received help from the aliens to implement a pattern of creating random movement in their pac-man clone game.
-For this pair, the process of reading code answers gives the parent opportunity to deconstruct the code in detail to explore coding concepts.
+For this pair, the process of reading a code suggestion from the aliens gives the parent opportunity to deconstruct the code in detail to explore coding concepts.
 In later discussion, Dan uses the fiction of the alien to playfully chastise me for using code syntax which was harder for novices to read.

     "Mick, do you think the aliens would mind if we get rid of the switch statement and replace it with some if-thens?
 They're just showing off these aliens aren't they?"

+Here the text dialogue with the aliens is used as a mediating artefact first by the facilitator to share help in-role, and then by a parent to suggest a modification to the code syntax used and indicating a more general tactic of using readable code structures in novices.

+**Thus, in summary,** the process of writing down a text request in-role potentially addresses the (previously-explored) barriers asking for help by de-personalising the process.
+It also encourages the adoption of professional practice of asking a written question to overcome a coding problem and thus builds experience of using technical terms.

 ### Playful dialogue with the aliens unrelated to game making

 The process of asking the aliens for technical help within a code project sparked a playful process of informal chatting with the aliens.
-I noted the ad-hoc encounter in our end of session reflection.
+During in our end of session reflection above, I noted the following ad-hoc encounter that a child initiated on the interactive page while his father was taking a break from coding.

+    Ed: hi Weean,
+    Weean: We are are the Weean we have no name, we are all the same.
     Ed: What is your name?
-    Ween: We are are the Weean we have no name, we are all the same.
+    Weean: We are are the Weean we have no name, we are all the same.
     Ed: That must be hard at xmas
-    Ween: It is.
+    Weean: It is.
 It sure is.

-Inspired by the popularity of participants engaging with the fictional audience, I asked a student helper to participate remotely to play the part of the alien and give feedback via live text interaction to participants in the final session.
-The process started with supportive and celebratory messages coming from the alien.
-The impact was significant with the young people with 5 out of 7 engaging by writing messages and all mentioning the interactions verbally.
+Inspired by the positive reaction of participants to this playful engagement with the fictional audience, I asked a student helper to participate remotely to play the part of the alien.
+The student then gave feedback via live text interaction to participants in the final session.
+The process started with supportive and celebratory messages posted from the alien.
+The impact was significant with the young people with 5 out of 7 engaging by writing messages and all mentioning the interactions verbally during the session.

 In addition to the stated feedback activity the live chat served wider purposes of building an insider rapport, creating a fun atmosphere, celebrating the completion of games in the absence of a public showcase, and signposting other achievements.
 For some pairs, while the child interacted in the live chat, parents performed final tweaks to code projects and challenges.
 Two parents in particular worked hard debugging more complex elements of the game with facilitators and peers.
 Other parents engaged with the chat and encouraged their children to get feedback from the aliens about their game in particular.

-**Summary:** The process supports:

-- addressing tension of feeling alienated from coding cultures, by bringing playful dialogue elements into the code authoring environment
-- this conversational process emerged from a chance interaction - thus nurturing learner agency

-The process of writing down a request in a playful chat potentially addresses the barriers to asking fellow group members in an email group for help (noted in the previous chapter) by distancing the process.
-It also encourages adoption of professional practice of asking a written question to overcome a coding snag and thus builds experience of using technical terms.
+The start of process began when Ed in a moment of free time expanded the use of space initially imagined to address technical needs by initiation a playful interaction which, while in the motivation to support different learner identities, was a novel, volitional action in this context.
+To use TADS terminology, Ed is in conflict, not able or wanting to engage in his existing creative activities while his father has a social break.
+Using the secondary stimulus of a text chat with fictional aliens, he writes a playful personal question to the aliens as an expression of volitional action to play, casts out an experimental kedging anchor.
+By co-incidence, I was on a different computer, saw this question, and was able to respond in real time.
+Thus, by getting a response, Ed's kedging anchor caught onto an anchor point and Ed was able to resolve this conflict of inactivity and in doing so both amuse himself and other other with humorous self-expression, and open-up a novel, child-centred activity for the whole group which could also address potential issues of alienation from the culture of _serious coding_ expressed by other participants.

+To express this using affordance theory, the affordance offered by the medium of communication is repurposed and made more visible by Ed's use of it to ask playful questions.

 <!-- NOTES
 - identity of playfulness